Don't Wait Until it's Overdue: Spotting Unsafe Trees

 FAQs

-What can I do to tell if a tree is dead?
+How do I know whether a tree is dead?

-What are the symptoms of a diseased tree?
+What are the signs of a tree that is diseased?

-The most common signs of disease in trees include the appearance of yellowing leaves, wilted branches, and mushrooms growing at the bottom of the tree.
+The most common signs of disease in trees include dying leaves, wilted or yellowed branches, and mushroom growth at the at the base of the tree.

-Is it safe to remove a tree yourself?
+Is it safe to remove the tree by yourself?

 Conclusion